-In general, “Subcloning” refers to the process of digesting the template vector and target vector using a set of common restriction enzymes, then purifying the released insert from the template vector digestion mixture as well as the linearized target vector.
-And finally ligate to generate the desired construct.
+In general, “subcloning” refer to a process, in which the template vector and target vector are digested using a set of common restriction enzymes, followed by the purification of the released insert from the template vector digestion mixture as well as the linearized target vector, and completed by the final ligation to generate the desired construct.
 “PCR cloning” is a type of “customized cloning”.
-Any cloning that does not fall into “subcloning” category belongs to “Customized cloning”.
+Any cloning that does not fall into “subcloning” category belongs to “customized cloning”.
 The term “PCR cloning” is no longer used.
-From the perspective of GenScript’s pricing structure, only the subcloning performed on templates that were previously synthesized by GenScript is considered as “subcloning” and is priced at $149/subcloning, for genes less than 3kb in length.
-All cloning work performed on customer provided template is considered “customized cloning”.
+From the perspective of GenScript’s pricing structure, only the subcloning performed on templates that were previously synthesized by GenScript is considered as “subcloning”.
+All cloning work carried out on customer provided template is considered “customized cloning”.

 Articles in this section

 - Why can't I cut this plasmid with XbaI and I can successfully cut other constructs with XbaI?

 - Why customers get incorrect colonies when the CloneEZ reaction is transformed?